appveyor/website/src/docs/appveyor-yml.md

 #       tests configuration       #
 #---------------------------------#

-# to run tests again only selected assemblies and/or categories
+# to run tests against only selected assemblies and/or categories
 test:
   assemblies:
     only: